vincent-peugnet/wcms/MANUAL.md

 - `403` *Forbidden*
 - `405` *Method Not Allowed*

-URL checking is done every time a page is displayed by an editor, if rendering needs to be done (because of edits or new comments) and that some URLs has'nt been checked yet or that their cache is expired.
+URL checking is done every time a page is displayed by a logged in editor, if rendering needs to be done (because of edits or new comments) and that some URLs has'nt been checked yet or that their cache is expired.

 This may cause page loading longer if there's a lot URL to check.
 The __checking duration is limited to 3 seconds__ (it often allow to check between 10 - 20 URLs).
 The rest will stay as "un-checked" and will wait for next check.